 You’re probably already bummed about having to ditch soft cheese, so you’ll be pleased to know you don’t have to can your fake tan!
 While the use of certain skincare ingredients, such as retinoids, is advised against during pregnancy, the general consensus by health experts is that at-home self-tanners won’t put your little one at risk.

-So, whether you’re 8 days or 8 months pregnant, you can go ahead and get your glow on – without feeling worried or guilty!
+So, whether you’re 8 days or 8 months pregnant and asking can you tan while pregnant, you can go ahead and get your glow on – without feeling worried or guilty!

 Unfortunately, the news isn’t quite so good for spray tan fans.
 This is because it’s really easy to breathe in some of that fine tanning mist floating around your cubicle.
-As the impact of inhaling DHA and other tanning chemicals is unclear, some health experts recommend avoiding spray tans, while others advise pregnant women to take extra precautions, such as wearing a mask.
+As the impact of inhaling DHA and other tanning chemicals is unclear, some health experts recommend avoiding spray tanning while pregnant, while others advise pregnant women to take extra precautions, such as wearing a mask.
 If unsure, check with your GP.
-Or save the stress and money by sticking with rub-on self-tanners you can apply at home.
+Or save the stress and money by sticking with a pregnancy safe self-tanner you can easily apply at home.

-Non-toxic and FDA-approved, the DHA used in non-spray sunless tanners doesn’t absorb into the bloody stream, so it’s safe for Junior.
+Non-toxic and FDA-approved, the DHA used in non-spray sunless tanners doesn’t absorb into the bloodstream, so it’s safe for Junior.
 However, it’s still important to consider the ingredients you’re putting on your skin while pregnant.

 To keep your skin looking gorgeous and your mind at ease, consider a formula that’s free from unnecessary nasties, like our Sunny Honey Bali Bronzing Foam.
-Formulated with 100% natural DHA and nourishing Balinese botanicals, it contains zero toxins, parabens or silicones.
+Formulated with 100% natural DHA and nourishing Balinese botanicals, our bronzing foam is the best self tanner for pregnancy since it contains zero toxins, parabens or silicones.

 Pregnancy hormones and fake tanning